barseghyanartur/django-fobi/README.rst

   alongside standard form elements.
 - Data handling in plugins (form handlers).
 Save the data, mail it to some address or repost it to some other endpoint.
-- Developer-friendly API, which allows to build new form fields and handlers without touching the core.
+- Developer-friendly API, which allows to or build new form fields and handlers without touching the core.
 - Support for custom user model.
 - Theming.
-There 3 ready to use themes bundled: Bootstrap 3, Foundation 5
-  and Simple (in style of Django admin).
+There are 3 ready to use themes bundled: Bootstrap 3, Foundation 5 and Simple (in style of Django admin).
 - Implemented integration with FeinCMS (in a form of a FeinCMS Page widget).
 - Reordering of form elements using drag-n-drop.